You are here:

 Global data privacy regulations emphasize lawful, fair, and transparent processing, covering key regions where ValueMentor operates to ensure compliance.

 Data privacy regulations globally aim to address the customer concerns towards transparent and fair processing of personal data.
-Although various regulations have their respective territorial applicability provisions, yet Lawful, fair and transparent processing is the one of the fundamental processing principles which most of the regulations speak about.
+Although various regulations have their respective territorial applicability provisions, yet lawful, fair and transparent processing is the one of the fundamental processing principles which most of the regulations speak about.

 In this article we touch upon some of the prominent data privacy regulations globally including the geographies where ValueMentor has its foothold.